The following auditing modes are available for Oracle Database 12c, 18c, 19c:

 Enter your password.

 Create and enable audit policies.
-Review the following for additional information:
+You can set them to audit the following:

 To monitor...
 Execute the command...
 Configuration changes